A great resource for church audio

-If your stage is outside, there will be also some of the difficulties making a good and powerful sound of your bass guitar.
+If your stage is outside, there will be also some difficulties making a good and powerful sound of your bass guitar.
 After all, the most important thing is PA equipment on which you are going to perform.
 You can’t expect loudness and enough power at the low frequencies without mighty subs.
-Let’s say you have some decent equipment so we can explain to you in following lines in detail on how to EQ and mix your bass guitar for live performance.
-By the way all of these tips and tricks can be applied in studio mixing and whether you are going to plug your bass directly in mixer or planning to mic the amp.
+Let’s say you have some decent equipment so we can explain to you in detail on how to EQ and mix your bass guitar for live performance.
+By the way, all of these tips and tricks can be applied in studio mixing whether you are going to plug your bass directly in the mixer or planning to mic the amp.
 There will also be some crossover with techniques you might use when mixing an electric guitar live or an acoustic guitar.

 You can probably find on the internet that if you boost 300hz you’ll achieve that, if you cut 700hz you will get that…forget about generalizing these things.
 Each bass guitar has a specific tone.
-You can’t use same settings for 4 string and 5 string bass, with different (active or passive) pickups and expect them to sound the same.
+You can’t use the same settings for 4 string and 5 string bass, with different (active or passive) pickups and expect them to sound the same.
 It is just impossible.
-These numbers doesn’t mean they will be perfect for your bass guitar.
-They are just a placeholder and around these frequencies you should fine tune and find sweet spot for your bass.
+These numbers don’t mean they will be perfect for your bass guitar.
+They are just a placeholder, so you should still fine-tune and find the sweet spot for your bass.

 First thing first, adjust your gain.
 Second, you don’t need anything above 5khz so you can freely cut everything above that frequency.
 As we mentioned before, you’ll need some big speakers to drive your bass as you would like.
-If your speakers can’t handle frequencies bellow 80hz, we recommend you to cut it!
-Boosting some frequency from 80hz to 100hz will help you to achieve bass that will knock your chest.
+If your speakers can’t handle below 80hz, we recommend you to cut it!
+Boosting from 80hz to 100hz will help you to achieve bass that will knock your chest.
 Find it!

-You are not the only one which struggles with the muddy mix.
-There are a couple of tricks to prevent that muddiness which makes your instrument sound thrashy.
+You are not the only one who struggles with the muddy mix.
+There are a couple of tricks to prevent that muddiness that makes your instrument sound thrashy.
 First of all, you can cut everything below 40hz.
 You won’t need it, ever, especially in live performance.
 Basically, all of the main muddiness runs from 200hz -500hz and you should find your dirt.
-Also, if you play note by note, you can hear that there will be at least one note which will dominate others.
-It will be of great improvement to the overall mix if you cut the frequency of the tone or tones which are dominating.
+Also, if you play note by note, you can hear that there will be at least one that will dominate others as well as other instruments.
+It will be of great improvement to the overall mix if you cut the frequency of the tones that are dominating.
 Somehow, that crazy tone always swims in the 120hz -130hz frequency range.

 How to mix bass guitar with kick drum